 The Cooperative Bank in Uganda was started in 1964 with the main objective of providing affordable financial services to Cooperatives and their businesses most especially to enhance the availability of affordable financing to viable projects in Agriculture and Micro and Medium scale enterprises development in the country.

-However on 9th May 1999, the Cooperative Bank was closed by the Central Bank of Uganda with reasons that it had “inadequate capitalization” and insolvency consequently creating a big financing gap in the economy.
+However, on 9th May 1999, the Cooperative Bank was closed by the Central Bank of Uganda with reasons that it had “inadequate capitalization” and insolvency consequently creating a big financing gap in the economy.
 Uganda’s Co-operative societies, Cooperative Unions, Traders, farmers and other Agriculture value chain actors, experience difficulty in accessing credit and other financial services from commercial banks on account of high interest rates and unfavorable repayment terms.
-With the Bank in place it would easily provide the financial assistance to them.
+With the Bank in place, it would easily provide affordable finances.

 The former General Secretary of UCA, a friend of cooperatives and one that also spearheaded efforts to salvage the Cooperative Bank before it was liquidated, advised Co-operators to heed challenges that led to the liquidation of the former Cooperative Bank such as: ownership, credit management, governance, management etc he suggested that the bank may be called Bank for Cooperatives Uganda unlike Co-operative Bank of Uganda.

 Finally at the end the dialogue the Cooperators looked at a possibility of partnering with, Uganda Central Cooperatives Financial Services (UCCFS) build on it later which would transform into a Cooperators Bank.
 UCA was tasked to carry out a feasibility study on Cooperative Bank in Uganda before starting the new Bank.